bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

 ## Regression Testing with Mocha

-We use [MOCHA](https://mochajs.org) for regression testing.
+ [Mocha](https://mochajs.org) is used for regression testing.
 Writing tests in Mocha is straight-forward.
 Consider the following simple example (let's call this `test.js )

 First we import the assert package